 - The Legal Services Authorities Act was passed in 1987 to enable out-of-court settlements.
 While the new Arbitration and Conciliation Act got passed in 1996.

 - The plea bargaining procedure got incorporated into the Code of Criminal Procedure in 2005.

 - Lok Adalat, or "people's court," is an informal forum that fosters talks in the presence of a judicial officer and where issues get resolved without undue focus on legal proceedings.
 The Lok Adalat's decision is decisive and agreed upon by the parties and cannot be appealed in a court of law.

-- Dispute resolution is typically conducted privately, which aids in maintaining confidentiality.
+- In this method, dispute resolution is typically conducted privately, which aids in maintaining confidentiality.

 - Procedural flexibility helps to save time while alleviating the stress associated with typical trials.

-- The system generally results in new ideas, long-term outcomes, higher contentment, and improved relationships.
+- The ADR system generally results in new ideas, long-term outcomes, higher contentment, and improved relationships.

 - Having specialised expertise in the tribunal as an arbitrator, mediator, conciliator, or impartial adviser is beneficial.